letsplaykay/coding1-cpp2/README.md

 # coding1-cpp2
-The C++ code that I create for my Coding 1 class.
+The C++ code that I created for my Coding 1 class.